About The Hobart Clinic Association

-In 2008 the Board with its new Chairman, Mr Alan Evans set a new strategic direction, and recruited the current CEO, Amanda Quealy, giving her a mandate for change.
+In 2008 the Board with its new Chair, Mr Alan Evans set a new strategic direction, and recruited the previous CEO, Amanda Quealy, giving her a mandate for change.
 The development of general and specialist mental health services were high on their agenda and the Clinic was awarded ‘Excellent Achievement’ by the Australian Council on Healthcare Standards in that year.
 Updating the Constitution and moving to a skills based board were also part of implementing best practice governance to take the organisation forward.

 The Clinic had often discussed opening a centre in Hobart and in 2013 it commenced operating the Murray Street Clinic, with the official opening by the Minister for Health, The Hon Michael Ferguson MP in 2014.
 The new Murray Street Clinic represented ‘the development of a broader mental health service’, said Mr Harry Wilsdon (Chairman) at the opening.